Well, folks, I finally found it: for my money, the most cheerfully indecent, blatantly prurient film of the pre-Code era.

 Now, how many pre-Code films follow exactly that formula of wanton pleasure… followed by some unconvincing punishment or redemption in the last reel?

 And, what’s more, Search for Beauty sure fits that formula!
-But that precious irony also explains why the film strikes me as so vaguely unsettling: while we’re encouraged to identify with the perky anti-smut protagonists, we’re also watching the exploitation of those kids.
+It’s not just smut.
+It’s meta-smut.
+But that self-referential irony also explains why the film strikes me as so vaguely unsettling: while we’re encouraged to identify with the perky protagonists, we’re also watching the exploitation of those kids.

 In fact, Search for Beauty represents the culmination of a gimmicky real-life worldwide quest for beautiful youths, orchestrated by Paramount, which garnered a great deal of attention in fan magazines of the time.